romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 ### Not really flexible - opinionated

-If you’re familiar with Ruby on Rails framework then you probably know that it’s considered as a very opinionated one.
+If you’re familiar with Ruby on Rails framework then you probably know that it’s considered a very opinionated one.
 What it means is that it only lets you create your app the way Rails “wants” you to.
 While this feature has a lot going for it, it may be a pain while developing an unconventional application.
 There is a lot of default, set objects what may not leave enough room for developers’ creativity and while they of course can create anything they want, they have to choose between sacrificing development time or originality.

 ### Rails can be an overkill for some apps

 It’s important to note here that you don’t always need Rails in your application.
-We often advise our clients what technology is the best for a certain type of a project.
-Sometimes Rails can be a bit too much and there may be already some already existing tools that do exactly what our client has requested.
+We often advise our clients what technology is best for a certain type of a project.
+Sometimes Rails can be a bit too much and there may already be some existing tools that do exactly what our client has requested.

 ### Ruby language and Machine Learning

 Artificial Intelligence and Machine Learning are one of the hottest phrases of the past 4 years.
-Most of the modern apps offer some kind of a ML integration to help users with tedious tasks or to even automate some jobs by basically replacing jobs and workers with code.
+Most of the modern apps offer some kind of ML integration to help users with tedious tasks or to even automate some jobs by basically replacing jobs and workers with code.

 It’s a pity that Ruby language, to put it simply, sucks at this.
-If it comes to AI/ML, Python is the best technology, not to mention that it’s one of the most popular programming languages in the world and is certainly much faster than Ruby.
-Even Java is considered as one of the best technologies for the job.
+When it comes to AI/ML, Python is the best technology, not to mention that it’s one of the most popular programming languages in the world and is certainly much faster than Ruby.
+Even Java is considered one of the best technologies for the job.
 Unfortunately, Machine Learning is another major trend that our beloved language doesn’t follow, mainly because of the lack of needed libraries.
-Of course, we have to remember that languages are not supposed to be universal, so it’s not a big of an issue.
+Of course, we have to remember that languages are not supposed to be universal, so it’s not that big of an issue.

-## So where you shouldn’t use Ruby on Rails?
+## So where shouldn’t you use Ruby on Rails?

 **Brochure site (to some extent)** - Let’s not overcomplicate things that we don’t need to.
 Ruby on Rails is a bit too much for a simple, static website.
-I’m sure that there are much better options for this particular application out there that won’t even require that coding.
+I’m sure that there are much better options for this particular application out there that won’t even require that much coding.

 **Blog-centric site** - We’re all aware that during the demo for Rails it was shown that you can build a whole Blog website in under 15 minutes.
 Since then web has come a long way.
-Now you can build a great using Blog using free, easy to use tools, no need to bring the tank called Ruby on Rails onto the table.
+Now you can build a great Blog with free, easy to use tools, no need to bring the tank called Ruby on Rails to the table.

-**Your developers are not familiar with RoR** - Don’t force your developers to use a technology they don’t like or are just simply not familiar with.
+**Your developers are not familiar with RoR** - Don’t force your developers to use a technology they don’t like or are simply not familiar with.
 Are they experienced with Go or Node or any other backend framework?
 Great!
-Build your application with it instead.
+Build your application with that instead.

 **You don’t have a time limit, you don’t need a prototype** - This one’s important.
-As I’ve mentioned many times before, Ruby on Rails makes maximizes developers’ productivity therefore significantly reducing development time.
+As I’ve mentioned many times before, Ruby on Rails maximizes developers’ productivity therefore significantly reducing development time.
 Unfortunately, Ruby on Rails sacrifices some performance in the process.
 Unless you have a strict time limit or don’t need an MVP you should consider other backend solution.
 Of course, this may vary on your app requirements and other factors.

 ## What are some good Ruby-backend Rails alternatives?

 ### Sinatra

 Sinatra is a minimalistic alternative to Ruby on Rails.
-The creators took a bit different approach as they only included the most needed components to set up an application therefore the loading time is relatively quick.
+The creators took a bit of a different approach as they only included the most needed components to set up an application and therefore the loading time is relatively quick.

 ### Hanami

 If for some reason you can’t use Ruby on Rails go ahead and try Hanami instead.
-This new Ruby framework promises to fix some of the downsides of RoR.
+This new Ruby framework promises to fix some of the downsides to RoR.
 It promises to be much more lightweight as it consumes 60% less memory than Rails, be secure and have quick response times.
 From what we can gather now, Hanami feels like a first true Ruby alternative to Ruby on Rails.
 Check out Hanami here [HanamiRB](https://hanamirb.org/).

 ### Serverless Ruby

 As I’ve sat down to write this post, some interesting things have happened.
 Check this out, Ruby is ‘serverless-ready’!
 AWS has just announced support for AWS Lambda which is a great news for Ruby community!
 It is joining technologies such as Java, Node.js, Go and C# in the Amazon cloud.

-What does it mean?
+What does that mean?
 You no longer have to worry about your server infrastructure.
 With the right code, you can now use just a fraction of Amazon’s cloud computing power to execute a certain part of an application.
 The cool thing is you only pay for the compute time.

 Amazon Lambda and the whole Serverless technology is relatively new.
 It’s difficult to find developers who are familiar with this concept or more, have developed an application using it.